Copyright © 2012 Robert B. Thompson. All Rights Reserved.

 Because of the fact that God alone determines who is righteous, our conclusion is that an individual can be righteous apart from the works of the Law, if righteousness apart from the Law is what God is emphasizing at the time.

-Remember, in our discussion of grace we are seeking to determine if the Bible supports the view that because of grace, belief in Jesus Christ is an alternative to godly behavior.
+Remember, in our discussion of grace, we are seeking to determine whether the Bible supports the view that because of grace, belief in Jesus Christ is an alternative to godly behavior.
 So far this has not been shown to be the case.
 Rather Paul is saying that it is possible to be righteous apart from the works of the Law, if that is what God wants.

-Since all true righteousness resides in our righteous God, He can refer to anyone He chooses as righteous, with the Law of Moses; without the Law of Moses; or on any other basis He desires to employ.
+Since all true righteousness resides in our righteous God, He can refer to anyone He chooses as righteous, with the Law of Moses, or without the Law of Moses, or on any other basis He desires to employ.

 Please keep in mind that righteousness is not a fixed standard of behavior.
-Righteousness means approved of God—nothing more than this and nothing less than this.
-Thus when the Lord said to the thief, “This day you will be in Paradise,” no one is in a position to say to the Lord you cannot do this because he did not keep the Sabbath, or anything else of the kind.
+Righteousness means “approved of God”, nothing more than this and nothing less than this.
+Thus when the Lord said to the thief on the cross, “This day you will be in Paradise,” no one is in a position to say to the Lord “you cannot do this because he did not keep the Sabbath,” or anything else of the kind.